 Finally, Appellants argue that the Commission approval failed to take into account whether the Project will serve the "local community," suggesting that the residents of the proposed workforce housing should be limited to serving the needs of the Lower Sugarloaf Community Center from mile marker 16 to mile marker 17.
-As has been discussed and described herein, the record of the Commission's Public Meeting and the staff report include extensive discussion of the extent and purpose of the Communikeys Plan planning area.
-That evidence provides support for the Commission's determination that the Project meets the criteria established by the Communikeys Plan, including the local needs elements.
-The Commission's decision did not depart from the essential requirements of the law.
+As has been discussed and described herein, the record of the Commission's Public Meeting and the staff report include extensive discussion of the extent and purpose of the CommuniKeys Plan planning area.
+That evidence provides support for the Commission's determination that the Project meets the criteria established by the CommuniKeys Plan, including the local needs elements.3 The Commission's

-&lt;sup>3 Appellants' reliance on Florida Keys Media, LLC v.
+3 Appellants' reliance on Florida Keys Media, LLC v.
 Monroe County Planning Commission, Case No. 16-0277 (DOAH June 1, 2016), as support for a definition of the "local community," is misplaced.